 Furthermore, reliable wireless transmission over 5G technology will revolutionize the currently-wired video security market.
 In the forthcoming 5G networks, wireless cameras will proliferate, and more edge devices will be connected in remote locations.
 This will also facilitate wide and fast deployment of AI applications in edge devices.

 We operate in an industry where users expect comprehensive solutions.
 The concept of systems working seamlessly together has long been desired by the vast majority of security professionals.

-The benefits of converging multiple security systems – including video, access control, alarm, fire prevent and emergency management – into a unified platform are manifold, with efficiency and cost-effectiveness the most obvious.
+The benefits of converging multiple security systems – including video, access control, alarm, fire prevention and emergency management – into a unified platform are manifold, with efficiency and cost-effectiveness the most obvious.
 For example, when an alarm goes off, an integrated system automatically links that alert to the output of the nearest camera, so the whole situation can be easily witnessed from the monitoring center.
 This translates to a considerable reduction in time and effort, and most importantly, costs.
-Savings in workforce, installer time, separate maintenance costs, separate software licenses, etc., all add up to create an attractive package for customers.
+Savings in the workforce, installer time, separate maintenance costs, separate software licenses, etc., all add up to create an attractive package for customers.